denn1s/apple-and-lily/Ch. 2 - Karin.md

 _Why did I have to tell her to keep eye contact?_

 Her face grew closer and closer.
 I couldn't look away.
 I couldn't stop the blush.
 This was a losing battle.
 She was staring right at me.
 Those impossibly red eyes weren't just looking, they were _drilling_.
 Directly into my soul, right where I kept all my embarrassing secrets.
-Hell, it was like she'd found the freaking Treasury of Babylon, but it was filled with every cringey, degenerate thought I'd ever had.
+Hell, it was like she'd found the door to the freaking Treasury of Babylon, but it was filled with every cringey, degenerate thought I'd ever had.
 And it was dang full.

 The space between us collapsed.
 Her eyes, like bloody rubies, crept closer.
 I wanted to run... but they were so gosh darn beautiful.